elilovna/express-server-contact-list/README.md

-# Express server in ES6 for Node course in HYF
+# Express server in ES6 for Node course in HYF school.

-Server wrote in Express for handle contacts in contact list.
+Express server for handle contacts in a contact list.
+I wrote this software with the students in the Nodejs course in HYF.

 ## Install